Justype/bioinfo101/chr_tx_position_util.R.md

 This is a script to convert chromosome position to transcript position.

 You will notice there is a parameter called `is_5prime`.
-This is because R indexes are different from other programming languages.
-For the ease of slicing, the 5' indices of annotation are 1 nt less than the actual, like `exonStarts`, `cdsStarts`.
+This is because R indexing and slicing are different from other programming languages.
+For the ease of slicing, the 5' indices of annotation are 1 nt less than the actual, like `exonStarts`, `cdsStart`.
 However, the position in SAM/BAM file is the actual.
 So `is_5prime` aims to fix this problem.

 | Function                                  | Description                                                |
 | :---------------------------------------- | :--------------------------------------------------------- |